muggy8/proxymity/docs/proxymity.md

 } // bar function got changed

 ```

+do be aware that the watch method is immediately invoked upon beginning it's call. as it does not have a pervious state. the previous state is instead set to null. because proxymity internally will re-watch any prop on deletion, if you delete a prop that has a proxymity initiated watcher on it, it will fire again with a null as the pervious state prop of the onchange callback.

 ## proxymity.on.asyncend
 - a Promise that resolves when the next render tick ends